You can’t slide these dying eyes

 Taking a long way home

-Seems a year ago I went to NY to see Pop, watch him die, praise him and bury him.
-It’s been all of 2 weeks.
-After a couple of days…
+Seems like a year ago I went to New York to bury Pop.
+It’s been 2 weeks.

 Present simple messages simply

-The best way to visually display simple messages, is simply In Sunday’s Washington Post is an article on how Metro is trying to get its train drivers to stop at red…
+The best way to display simple messages, is simply.
+In Sunday’s Washington Post is an article on how Metro is trying to get its train drivers to stop at red lights.…

 My baby just wrote me a letter